oakcask/automutek8s/README.md

 * Yes, it provides us domain name (like foo.us.r.appspot.com) as well.
 * Yes, it provides TLS too.
-* We have to disable auto scalling to allow us to stop instance.
+* We have to disable auto scaling to allow us to stop instance.

 Second option will be self-hosting; in other words, buying a domain, reserving a public IP address, creating TLS certificates,